ginnox1/iCADdocs_online/CloudContour/CloudContour.md

 ###  Working with large data sets
 [Back to ToC](#table-of-contents)

+> Note: Below tips apply to older versions (before Jul 2024), and may not be needed in recent versions.
+Algorithms and workflows have been optimized.

 When working with larger data sets, contour generation to AutoCAD can take some time.
 The following workaround may help save some time, in such cases.
 Assuming the user needs a contour plot of 1.0 unit interval: